hieronymousch/zabbix-template-openhardwaremonitor/README.md

 ## Support

  - None.
 I will not help you troubleshoot WMI.
-I had issues with WMI, which required me to update to OpenHardwareMonitor to v0.8.0.3, however that may just have been a case of Error: ID10T.
+I had issues with WMI, which required me to update OpenHardwareMonitor to v0.8.0.3, however that may just have been a case of Error: ID10T.